“I do not seek applause, nor to amuse the people, I want to convince them.” —Abraham Lincoln

-Enjoyment: Pure enjoyment.
-The book can be read to enjoy the Lincoln stories.
+1. Enjoyment: Pure enjoyment.
+The book can be read to enjoy the Lincoln stories and the associated history.
 On this level it is not necessary to fully understand the Euclidean process that Lincoln used to compose speeches and writings.
 It is sufficient to be aware that process exists, and the general effect of the process.
-You don’t have to like or know any geometry to read this book.
+Enjoy.

-Hint: 1) Memorize the names of the six elements of a proposition; 2) Memorize the definitions of the six elements; and 3) Understand how the six elements relate to each other.
+Memorize the names of the six elements of a proposition.
+Then memorize the definitions of the six elements.
+Then focus on how the six elements relate to each other.